Disclaimer Statement

 The Information and Privacy Commissioner of Ontario

-Alternatively, or in the event you are dissatisfied with how UWaterloo has responded, you can contact the Information and Privacy Commissioner of Ontario.
+Alternatively, or in the event the UWaterloo Privacy Office is unable to address your concerns, you can contact the Information and Privacy Commissioner of Ontario.
 The Commissioner is the person who has general responsibility for ensuring requirements of the Freedom of Information and Protection of Privacy Act, the Municipal Freedom of Information and Protection of Privacy Act, and PHIPA are followed.

-You can contact the Commissioner about any decision, action or inaction that you believe is not in compliance with the Act, including:
+You can contact the Commissioner about any decision, action or inaction that you believe is not in compliance with any of the above-noted Acts, including:

-- if you are unable to see all of your personal health information, or have concerns about a delay in responding to your request;
+if you are unable to access all of your personal health information, or have concerns about a delay in responding to your request;

-- if you feel your personal health information in your record is incorrect and you have been unable to persuade us to correct the information; or
+if you feel your personal health information in your record is incorrect and we have not completed your requested correction; or

 Information and privacy contact persons